 - 1.1.1 This paper explains the approach taken by Thames Water to the assessment, monitoring and mitigation measures to be implemented as part of the asset protection process being carried out for the Thames Tideway Tunnel project (the 'project').
 In this paper reference to the Employer is to the party responsible for the delivery of the project (i.e., being the party in whom the powers of the DCO are vested.
-That is (i.e., Thames Water Utilities Limited), and/or the body to whom powers are transferred transferred (i.e., infrastructure provider) under the DCO to deliver the project}. - 1.1.2 Assessment works were carried out to determine the extent of predicted ground movements and the resulting impacts on existing infrastructure and buildings which may be caused by the construction of the project.
+That is (i.e., Thames Water Utilities Limited), and/or the body to whom powers are transferred transferred (i.e., infrastructure provider) under the DCO to deliver the project). - Assessment works were carried out to determine the extent of predicted ground movements and the resulting impacts on existing infrastructure and buildings which may be caused by the construction of the project.
 This was to confirm either that these impacts would be acceptable or identify the need for mitigation works or special tunnelling measures.
 The assessments were based on approaches proven on other major projects undertaken in London including the Jubilee Line Extension, Channel Tunnel Rail Link (High Speed 1) and currently the Crossrail project. - 1.1.3 A risk-based, staged approach was used to establish the predicted impact and identify whether any special protective measures would need to be implemented to ensure the safe construction of the project.
 The approach used conservative assumptions to identify whether assets would be at risk of negligible damage or less and then used progressively more sophisticated analyses to evaluate the impact on the remainder of the assets not within this risk of damage category. - 1.1.4 The design of the project was developed to have very deep tunnels relative to other tunnelling projects, which would help to minimise the impact on existing infrastructure and buildings. - 1.1.5 This paper explains the processes and procedures followed to date and those to be used during construction to manage the interfaces with third-party infrastructure and buildings as the works progress.
 This includes preconstruction condition surveys and appropriate monitoring to provide the necessary assurance that the behaviour of the ground in response to the construction works is as predicted, as shown in Appendix C. - 1.1.6 Detailed assessments were carried out on all listed buildings within the potential zone of influence of the main tunnel.
 The risk of damage due to predicted ground movements as well as the heritage sensitivity, condition and structural form of the building were assessed.
-Intrusive mitigation measures would not be required or appropriate for any buildings. - 1.1.7 Thames Water has developed a policy under which certain procedures may be implemented for eligible owners in order to monitor changes attributable to the project with a view to assisting in any claim for statutory compensation.
-Thames Water Thames Water will also offer aA deed to secure these commitments in qualifying cases, will be offered in qualifying cases. with these deeds being novated to the undertaker on the appointment of the undertaker.
+Intrusive mitigation measures would not be required or appropriate for any buildings. - 1.1.7 Thames Water has developed a policy under which certain procedures may be implemented for eligible owners in order to monitor changes attributable to the project with a view to assisting in any claim for statutory compensation. . <a href= appointment of the undertaker.
 This Tthe process for the deed is illustrated in Appendix C.